-Originally from Grosse Pointe, Michigan, she called San Francisco home for fourteen years until 2012 when she moved to Manhattan.
+Originally from Grosse Pointe, Michigan, she has lived in the Bay Area since 1998.
 As an undergraduate at Trinity College, Carrie played #1 singles and captained the varsity tennis team.
 She majored in religion, with an emphasis on Buddhism, and minored in Environment and Human Values.
 She earned a Cross-Cultural, Language and Academic Development multiple subject teaching credential and a master’s degree in Educational Technology at the University of San Francisco.
 In 2005, Carrie completed a 500-hour yoga teacher training program, mastered two levels of Reiki training and attended a Vipassana course, a 10-day silent meditation retreat.
 She has traveled extensively in the United States, Central America, Australia, Southeast Asia, India, Scandinavia and Europe.
 She has been featured by the US News, Forbes, Oprah, Ready for Zero, Nerd Wallet and on Brett King’s Voice America Radio Show.
 Carrie worked closely with Barbara Stanny developing and delivering a webinar series for five years.
 Carrie serves on the membership committee of the Financial Therapy Association.
 She consulted for Moven, a neo-bank and personal finance tech company in New York City, several stealth finance startups as well as the Episcopal Diocese of Northern California.
 Carrie’s personal finance memoir is forthcoming and she is a columnist for Thrive Global, Education.com, The Shriver Report and GoGirl Finance.
 After two years in New York City, she moved back to the Bay Area and currently lives in Portola Valley, CA with her husband and daughter.
 In her spare time, Carrie can usually be found on the tennis court, cooking and baking with friends, seeing live music, planning the next adventure on her MacBook or seeking peace of mind on the yoga mat.

 10 Personal Facts About Carrie